 DraftKings vs FanDuel: Which DFS Site Is Better?

 There are betting companies of all shapes and sizes competing for customers from around the world, but when it comes to Daily Fantasy Sports it really is a two-horse race.
 DraftKings and FanDuel are by far and away the most popular DFS sites in the world, and between them account for around 14 million players.
+Another popular DFS site, even though not as big, is Monkey Knife Fight.
+Check out the full review for MKF.

 The duo has been dominant in the world of DFS for more than a decade now, and the competition means that each spurs the other on.
 Both are constantly innovating and evolving their respective services, as well as signing exclusive sponsorship deals with some of the top sports leagues and teams in the US.